olahasan/To-Do-List_Application_With_Local-Storage/README.md

 ### Acknowledgments

-I would like to thank the **[Elzero wWeb School](https://elzero.org/)** for providing this challenge and to the community for their support.
+I would like to thank the **[Elzero Web School](https://elzero.org/)** for providing this challenge and to the community for their support.